sakshine108/valaya/README.md

 All files uploaded to Valaya are encrypted with AES-256.
 Only those who know your encryption password can decrypt your files.
 Your encryption password is not stored anywhere.
 Additionally, this system uses TLS to secure all communications between the client and server.

 ### Password Storage
-We store your account passwords on our server using bcrypt.
+We store your account passwords on our server securely using bcrypt.
 For security reasons, your passwords are not stored on your systems.

 ---